ClickCease Control Garden Insects Naturally | San Francisco | Arborist Now - Arborist Now

 Japanese Beetles

-Japanese beetle adults are metallic blue-green, ½-inch long with bronze wing covers.
-The larvae are fat, white grubs with brown heads.
-They can be found on many vegetables, flowers, and small fruit in all states east of the Mississippi River.
+Japanese beetle adults are metallic blue-green and ½-inch long with bronze wing covers.
+The larvae are fat white grubs with brown heads.
+They can be found on many vegetables, flowers, and small fruits in all states east of the Mississippi River.
 Adults skeletonize leaves, chew flowers, and may completely defoliate plants while larvae feed on lawn and garden plant roots.
 To control these insects:

 • Shake beetles from plants in early morning